ternus/gametex-django/README.md

-gametex-django
+GameTeX Django
 ==============

+A Django app for GameTeX integration (beta).
+Provides trivial integration with GameTeX classes.

 Getting started
 ---------------

-A Django app for GameTeX integration (beta).
-Provides trivial integration with GameTeX classes.

 To install: